By KBB.com Editors

 The Eos' interior is more attractively designed and better put together than those of some cars we've driven with sticker prices twice as much.
 With the top stowed away – after a 25-second mechanical ballet – luggage space shrinks from 10.5 cubic feet to 6.6 cubic feet.
 For something between top-up and top-down, the Eos' wide sunroof is just the ticket.
 Typical of four-seat convertibles, the rear seat is somewhat narrow as a result of having to accommodate the top's mechanicals.
 Interesting features include an adjustable, cooled glove box and dual-zone climate control that maintains separate settings for top-up and top-down driving.Exterior

-The 2009 Volkswagen Eos comes equipped with electronically controlled air conditioning, power windows/locks/mirrors, heated front leatherette seats (dubbed V-Tex) and an eight-speaker six-disc CD/MP3 audio system with an auxiliary input jack.
-Standard safety equipment includes electronic stability controls, auto-dimming driver's side mirror, front airbags and combination head/thorax side airbags.
-Lux models add power folding mirrors, 17-inch wheels, rain-sensing wipers, 12-way power adjustable front seats with four-way power lumbar and leather seating surfaces.
+The 2010 Volkswagen Eos comes equipped with electronically controlled air conditioning, power windows/locks/mirrors, 12-way power adjustable front driver's seat with four-way power lumbar, heated front leatherette seats (dubbed V-Tex), Bluetooth connectivity and the Premium 8 eight-speaker six-disc CD/MP3 audio system with auxiliary input jack and a six-month subscription to SIRIUS Satellite Radio.
+Standard safety equipment includes electronic stability controls, front airbags and combination head/thorax side airbags.
+Lux models add power folding and auto-dimming driver's side mirror, auto dimming interior mirror, 17-inch wheels, rain-sensing wipers, a power passenger seat and leather seating surfaces.

-Available features include a navigation system, Dynaudio Premium Sound System, iPod adapter, Park Distance Control, front armrest, rear wind blocker, power-folding side mirrors and trip computer.
+Available features include a navigation system, Dynaudio Premium Sound System, iPod adapter, Park Distance Control, rear wind blocker and trip computer.